Pain and nausea from sex?

 There are a few likely possibilites for this.

-One might be plain old vasocongestion -- when a person becomes sexually aroused, the whole pelvic area fills with blood, which is how erection happens in men, and vulval engorgement -- swelling of the clitoris and vulva -- happens in women.
+One might be plain old vasocongestion -- when a person becomes sexually aroused, the whole pelvic area fills with blood, which is how erection happens in penis, and vulval engorgement -- swelling of the clitoris and vulva -- happens in those body parts.
 Sometimes, particularly if a person doesn't reach orgasm, that feeling can linger for a little while after sex.
-For men, that usually manifests as a feeling of discomfort in the testes, often colloquially called "blue balls."
-For women, it's usually a more general pelvic soreness.
+For people with penises, that usually manifests as a feeling of discomfort in the testes, often colloquially called "blue balls."
+For people with vulvas, it's usually a more general pelvic soreness.
 So, if you're not reaching orgasm during sex, that could be a cause, and even if you are, it could still be an issue.

 If that's all it is, with or without orgasm a simple analgesic (pain reliever) will usually take care of that, as can a cool bath or shower or just waiting it out.